kyverno/kyverno/docs/dev/api/README.md

 ## Deleting an attribute

-Attributes cannot be deleted in an version.
+Attributes cannot be deleted in a version.
 They should be marked for deprecation and removed after 3 minor releases.

 ## Modifying an attribute

-Attributes cannot be modified in an version.
+Attributes cannot be modified in a version.
 The existing attribute should be marked for deprecation and a new attribute should be added following version compatibity guidelines.

 ## Stable References